jsjsjsjsjsjsjsjs/simplx-policy/docs/orion.md

 sidebar_label: Getting started with DSCM
 ---

-DSCM

 ## What is DSCM?
 Digital Service Content Management (DSCM) is a custom Simplx tool that you can use to edit your website and digital services.

+### Previous names
-Service Management, Inventory and Content Management System (SMICMS) is a custom Simplx tool that you can use to edit your website and digital services.
+1.0.0 Simplx plans previously used the legacy Service Management, Inventory and Content Management System (SMICMS) to manage their website.
+This portal has now been retired.

-## Log into SMICMS
+## Log into DSCM
 First, log in to your website’s dashboard by visiting yourwebsite.com **/auth-portal**.

 :::warning